 If you don’t want your cat scratching your furniture, you want to give them something else they can rely on.
 The fastest way to figure out how to get a cat to stop scratching the couch is to give them something they’d rather scratch instead.

 There are a lot of ways you can approach finding a tall, sturdy scratching post (including making your own with heavy sisal rope) but if you want a cheap and easy solution, we can’t say enough good things about the SmartCat Ultimate Scratching post.

 This is, hands down, the single best scratching post we've ever purchased.

 It’s stable and sturdy, and even our biggest tom cats have always been happy with it.

-The important take away from section is to get a scratching post that is sturdy.
+The important takeaway is to get a scratching post that is sturdy.
 Cats hate posts that wobble and horizontal pads that slide around.
 The more stout and sturdy like a tree the post is, the more your cat will enjoy using it.